niceguy4/8812au-20210629/README.md

 ### Chipset: Realtek RTL8812AU

 ### Issue:
-  * Device no showing up in Kali Linux
+  * Device not showing up in Kali Linux.
+It may show up in LSUSB but not in IW DEV or IWCONFIG

-  * Device shows up in Kali but does not collect/capture clients
+  * Device shows up Kali in IW DEV and IWCONFIGp but does not collect/capture clients

 My setup is Windows 11 running virtual machine using VMWare for Kali (kali-linux-2024.2-vmware-amd64).

 1. I uninstalled the Windows 11 drivers for Realtek RTL8812AU including the ulitity app.
-Restarted computer and then plugged USB wireless adapter back into USB slot (make sure blue light blinks or move to another USB slot)
+Restarted computer and then plugged USB wireless adapter back into USB slot (make sure blue light blinks or move to another USB slot).

-2. Go to Windows Device Manager, right click on the adapter uner Network Adapters, Update Driver, Search automatically for Drivers
+2. Go to Windows Device Manager, right click on the adapter under Network Adapters, Update Driver, Search automatically for Drivers.
+Restart computer.

 3. Load Kali Linux using VMWare